Pastoral Planning and Church Management

 - GTF elective

-Students must also complete a Research Methodology writing assignment and develop a doctoral project or complete the Non-Project Option.
+Students must also complete a Research Methodology writing assignment and develop a doctoral project.